DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 How will I learn?

-The course splits into key knowledgeskills, and behaviours - We introduce a set of topics using an interactive project for students to explore best practices and syntax in a real activity.
-Each lesson contains a lectured element to introduce a new concept followed by either a solo or group activity to explore this knowledge.
+The course splits into key knowledge, skills, and behaviours - We introduce a set of topics using an interactive project for students to explore best practices and syntax in a real activity.
+Each lesson contains a teacher-led lecture element to introduce a new concept followed by solo or group activities to explore this knowledge.
 This can take the form of a report, practical task, or group discussion.

 How will I be assessed?